Roger Joseph Foys

-Roger Joseph Foys is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Covington in Kentucky from 2002 to 2021.
+Roger Joseph Foys (born July 27, 1945) is an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Covington in Kentucky from 2002 to 2021.

 Biography

 Early life

 On July 27, 1945, Roger Foys was born in Chicago, Illinois.
 He began his religious studies at St. John Vianney Seminary in Bloomingdale, Ohio.
 Foys completed his graduate studies at The Catholic University of America in Washington, D.C., and the Pontifical Gregorian University in Rome.

 Priesthood

 On May 16, 1973, Bishop Anthony Mussio ordained Foys as a priest for the Diocese of Steubenville in Holy Name Cathedral in Steubenville, Ohio.
 During his years with the diocese, Foys served as diocesan treasurer, chairman of the diocesan Presbyteral Council, and moderator of the curia.

 Foys was appointed vicar general in 1982 and was named by the Vatican as a monsignor in 1987.
 He also taught canon law for one year at St. John Vianney Seminary.
 Pope John Paul II made Foys a prelate of honor in 1986 and a protonotary apostolic in 2001.